moltenform/scite-files/files/helpers.md

     * dispatches scite events so that many lua scripts can be installed at the same time without conflict.
 For example, you might have a few different scripts that each want to respond to the OnOpen event.

-    * I've gathered what appears to be the latest version(s) of extman, send an e-mail scitewiki@gmail.com if you have a more recent version
+    * I've gathered what appears to be the latest version(s) of extman, send an e-mail scitewiki at gmail dot com if you have a more recent version

 * [Orthospell](http://tools.diorama.ch/orthospell.html), spellcheck for SciTE, based on [luahunspell](https://code.google.com/p/luahunspell/)